Riparian buffers are the natural vegetation from the edge of the stream bank out through the riparian zone.

-vegetative zone serves as a buffer to pollutants entering a stream from runoff, controls erosion, and
+The vegetative zone serves as a buffer to pollutants entering a stream from runoff, controls erosion, and

 provides habitat and nutrient input into the stream.
 A relatively undisturbed riparian zone supports a

-robust stream system; narrow riparian zones occur when roads, parking lots, fields, lawns, bare soil, rocks, or buildings are
+robust stream system; narrow riparian zones occur when roads, parking lots, fields, lawns, bare soil, rocks,

-healthy riparian directly reflects upon the condition of the stream unless the source of the insult is
+cases healthy riparian directly reflects upon the condition of the stream unless the source of the insult is

 a specific pollutant.
 Enhancement of the riparian buffer by re-planting native grasses, forbs, shrubs and

 trees is the first step in the recovery of the stream back to a more natural condition.
-Some of the many benefits of a
+Some of the many

 - Provides organic material as food for invertebrate, fish and wildlife